Working with Oracle Database

 - It is used to connect to the oracle database

-- It can use as an editor for write & execute SQL Queries, PL/SQL code.
+- It can use as an editor for writing & executing the SQL Queries, PL/SQL code.

 - It is a database language.